-NewYork-Presbyterian Morgan Stanley Children’s Hospital has one of the oldest and largest stem cell and bone marrow transplantation programs in the nation, offering this treatment to children with cancer and non-cancerous blood disorders.
+NewYork-Presbyterian Morgan Stanley Children’s Hospital has one of the oldest and largest stem cell transplant programs in the nation, offering this treatment to children with cancer and noncancerous blood disorders.
 Some patients can have a less toxic reduced-intensity treatment.

 - Sickle cell disease

 - Hemophagocytic lymphohistiocytosis — a disorder in which the immune system produces too many activated immune cells

 - Leukemia that cannot be successfully treated with other therapies